schubmat/DecisionCapture/samples/samples_simpleTemplate_secondSprint.md

 ------------------------------------------------------------------------
 ------------------------------------------------------------------------

-# Is the application platform still fitting our needs?
+# Does the application platform still meet our requirements?
 **UserStory:** *[TICKET/ISSUE-NUMBER]*

 ## Considered Alternatives: